colinhu123/CoilGun-Design-Project/README.md

 You guys may play an important role in this part of design.

-The core of this design is to simulate electromagnetic environment and implementing optimization
+The core of this design is to simulate electromagnetic environment and implementing optimization.

+Some opensource python library on Github, including [FDTD](https://github.com/flaport/fdtd), [EMpy](https://github.com/lbolla/EMpy), are friendly for users.

+Besides, it is necessary to learn some numerical solutions of differential equation, such as Runge-Kuta method(RK-4) is the most classic method and forward/backward finite difference method.
+Some python libraries have already had solvers.
+However, it is a wise choice to learn a little bit of linear algebra for better understanding.